dgs-intellisol/nexuscrux-website/README.md

-  # Build Nexus Crux SaaS Website
+  # Nexus Crux SaaS Website

-  This is a code bundle for Build Nexus Crux SaaS Website.
-The original project is available at https://www.figma.com/design/4Wa8SgAE6NoldUDN9pppGX/Build-Nexus-Crux-SaaS-Website.
+  This is a code bundle for Nexus Crux SaaS Marketing Website.
   ## Running the code

   Run `npm i` to install the dependencies.